vatsalchheda/FreeFuzz/README.md

 #### Collecting Data by Yourself

-1. Go to `src/instrumentation/{torch, tensorflow}` to see how to intrument the dynamic information and add them into the database
+1. Go to `src/instrumentation/{torch, tensorflow, paddle}` to see how to intrument the dynamic information and add them into the database
 2. After adding invocation data, you should run the following command to preprocess the data for PyTorch

 ```shell